 The HBAI report presents information on living standards in the United Kingdom year-on-year from 1994/1995 to 2016/2017.

-These data tables provide greater detail about the income of children, especially those in families with low income.
+These data tables provide greater detail about working-age adults, especially those in low income.
 They include the following information.

-How many and what percentage of children are in low income households, and is this proportion rising or falling over time?
+This shows how many and what percentage of people of working age are in low income, and is this proportion rising or falling over time?

-What percentages of children in low income live in families with various characteristics, what percentage of low-income groups have these characteristics, and how are different groups spread across the income distribution?
+This shows what percentages of working-age adults are in low income by various characteristics, what percentage of low-income groups have these characteristics, and how these different groups are spread across the income distribution.

 - disability and receipt of disability benefits